Alene Holt

-Alene E. Holt (sometimes spelled Aileen Holt) was the first female alderman for Peterborough, Ontario, elected in 1959 and the first female mayor, appointed in 1962.
+Alene E. Holt (sometimes spelled Aileen Holt; 1908–1987) was a Canadian politician.
+She was the first female alderman for Peterborough, Ontario, elected in 1959 and the first female mayor, appointed in 1962.

 Holt was involved in many community causes in the city of Peterborough including efforts to support the Second World War through victory bonds and volunteer service groups like the Kinettes.
 Holt was also a columnist for the Peterborough Examiner, particularly writing about women's issues.
 She began her political career on the city planning board and went on to become Peterborough's first female alderman and first female mayor.

 Personal life

 Holt was born in Stratford, Ontario.
 She lived in Chalk River and Windsor before moving to Peterborough.
 While in Windsor, she graduated from the Western Business College.
 As a youth she won several awards as a mezzo-soprano vocalist.

 Holt moved to Peterborough in 1940 with her husband Maurice, after he was offered a position as manager with the local Household Finance office.

 Holt was active in many community organizations.
 She joined the congregation at the St John's Anglican Church.
-She was a Honourary member of the Soroptimist International Peterborough club.
+She was an Honorary member of the Soroptimist International Peterborough club.
 She founded the local Kinettes, a division of the Kinsmen Club, as well as the local chapter of the Beta Sigma Phi sorority.
 She was also deeply involved with the Canadian Cancer Society.
 She was also an avid golfer and curler at the Peterborough Golf and Country Club.

 For many years, Holt wrote a "Ladies' column" for the Peterborough Examiner.

 She was also very involved in organizing to support the Canadian Second World War efforts.
 She took a leadership role in organizing events for the Victory Loan campaign, a fundraising initiative for the Canadian engagement in the War.
 The Peterborough Examiner documented several events wherein local community groups provided music and there were radio broadcasts.
 At one such evening, local actors performed a radio play called The Temptation of Anthony Blinker by Samuel Marchbanks (alias Robertson Davies).
 Holt played the level-headed wife who advises her husband to buy victory bonds.

 As historian Elwood Jones notes, "Alene Holt had very quickly become part of the local community, and her active leadership in organizing Beta Phi Sigma and the Victory Loan campaign brought her into contact with many people.
 She cared about people and this would be a great help to her when she turned to municipal politics in the 1950s."

 While in Peterborough she lived in "a marvelous home on Dublin Street".
 Here she hosted distinguished guests such as prime ministers John Diefenbaker, Lester B. Pearson, and Pierre Trudeau, as well as notable persons such as William Earl Rowe, Robert Stanfield, Pauline Mills McGibbon, and Roland Michener.